WORKPLACE NEURODIVERSITY COACHING

 A calm, accessible workspace designed with flexible working needs in mind

-Our model is built around anticipatory welcome and anticipatory design.
-This means thinking about different ways of working before people have to ask, disclose or justify what they need.
+Thinking about different ways of working before people have to ask, disclose or justify what they need.

 In practice, this can include: